 Professional Development

-Changing Perspectives offers a variety of professional development training opportunities geared towards educators, paraeducators, and school leaders.
-All trainings are tailored specifically to the audience and organization we are working with and are available on-site or virtually.
-Sessions range from 30 minutes to full day.
+Changing Perspectives offers a variety of professional development opportunities geared towards educators, paraeducators, and school leaders.
+All trainings are tailored specifically to the audience and organization and offer a combination of hands-on engagement and facilitated discussion.
+Flexible delivery options ensure maximum accessibility and convenience, and to align with the school community’s diverse needs and preferences.
+Professional Development is offered as a single session or series, in-person or virtually, for a half day or full day.

 Behavior Management